 Are online slots fair?

 An age old question that gets asked time and again by absolutely anyone thinking about playing an online slot game is ‘are they fair’...
 The short answer is, yes!
-Online slot games are fair on the condition that you’re playing them at a tried and tested, regulated online casino.
+Online slot games are fair on the condition that you’re playing them at a tried and tested casino that has received a license from a trusted slot site regulator.

 All slots must comply with the regulators technical standards and requirements.
-This means that they need to be thoroughly tested using trusted software that ensures they're safe to play.
+This means that they need to be thoroughly tested over millions of spins using industry-trusted software that ensures they're safe to play before they ever reach an online casino lobby.

-In addition to this, every single online slot utilises a random number generator, this creates random sequences every time the game reels are spun to ensure that the slot is fair and is producing a truly random outcome each and every time.
+In addition to this, every single online slot utilises a random number generator (RNG), this generator creates random sequences every time the game reels are spun to ensure that the slot is fair and is producing a truly random outcome in terms of which symbols appear and in which order.

 At times it may seem as if the slot is working against the player after a particularly bad run of spins, however this is purely down to chance and nothing else.
-It’s just as likely that a player will experience a good run of spins as they are to experience a bad one.
+It’s just as likely that a player will experience a good run of spins as they are to experience a bad run of spins.

-The same logic can be applied to online slot jackpots, a player could win a £1,000,000 jackpot and then realistically win the £1,000,000 jackpot in the spin that immediately follows.
+The same logic can be applied to online slot jackpots, a player could win a £1,000,000 jackpot and then theoretically win the £1,000,000 jackpot in the spin that immediately follows.
+It’s all a game of chance and RNG means that nobody truly knows what will happen.

 Developer licenses, testing & audits